j-kleemann/mvmeRoot2Spec/README.md

 ## Usage

-The `mvmeRoot2Spec.py` python script is provided to sort the events into spectra.
+The `mvmeRoot2Spec.py` python script/module is provided to sort the events into spectra.
 Execute

 ```bash